-Keep checking back for information on the 2018 Youth for Habitat application.
-If you have any suggestions for projects, research the crews could help out on, would like to donate, or would like more information, contact Amber at email@example.com.
+The 2018 Youth for Habitat application can be found by clicking the poster below.
+If you have any suggestions for projects, research the crews could help out on, would like to donate, or would like more information, contact Jim at firstname.lastname@example.org.

 Beginning Corps Sessions 2016

 In 2016, the 3 groups of Beginning Youth for Habitat Corps participated in projects including: